Get merry on good times at you own Sober Dinner Party this Dry July!

 What do Blake Lively, Jennifer Lopez and Tyra Banks have in common?
 Of course, they’re drop-dead gorgeous but they are three celebrities who also don’t drink alcohol!
 And they’re not alone.
-These days, it’s becoming much more socially responsible and acceptable to go off the booze, even if it’s just for a Feb Fast or Dry July.
+These days, it’s becoming much more socially responsible and acceptable to go off the booze, even if it’s just for Dry July.
 Now, we’re not going to be quitting anytime soon (unless they start making espresso martinis less delicious.)
 But we love the idea of hosting a Sober Dinner Party, celebrating good times with a few close friends, no booze required.

 So, the question is: how do you host an amazingly fun sober dinner party?